| |

 Parque Francisco Canton on a sunny day

-Within the central plaza of Valladolid is Parque Francisco Canton which has many beautiful paths to walk along.
+Within the central plaza of Valladolid is Parque Francisco Canton, which has many beautiful paths to walk along.
 Through the gates are many vendors selling unique and traditional souvenirs, Mexican treats, and creamy ice cream.

 Parque Francisco Canton is a charming location to take a brief rest from all the walking and cool off from the heat with a frozen snack.